-Current grant and programmatic funding models are not designed to develop shared services or interoperable data for the geosciences.
-There are few true shared services that are managed and extended to the community as products and services should be.
-“We broadly estimate that 20% of users of a dataset might be experts in the field for which it was created, while 80% might be others.”
-There is currently limited to no incentive for most geoscientists to think beyond immediate needs.
-“The culture of collaborative Science is just being established.”
+First, current grant and programmatic funding models are not designed to develop shared services or not interoperable data for the geosciences.
+There are very few true shared services that are managed and extended to the community as products and services should be.
+Also, there is currently limited to no incentive for most geoscientists to think beyond immediate needs.
+“Furthermore, the culture of collaborative Science is just being established.”
 Finally, there is no current clear way to build and sustain the large and diverse geosciences community.

-The key we believe starts not with the tech, the money, the management, the govnernance, but with stakeholder alignment which can be “the extent to which interdependent stakeholder orient and connect with one another to advance their separate and shared interests”.
+There are a lot of problems here, but what about solutions?
+Well, we believe the solution does not start with the tech, the money, the management, or the governance.
+Instead, with stakeholder alignment that can be “the extent to which interdependent stakeholder orient and connect with one another to advance their separate and shared interests”.

-These challenge echoes the organizing themes of the Xentity supported developing 7-years ago for DOI Geospatial Services Architecture:
+These challenges echo the organizing themes of the Xentity supported developments for DOI Geospatial Services Architecture 7 years ago:

 - “I know the information exists, but I can’t find it or access it conveniently”, has its analog in “Considerable difficulties exist in finding and accessing data that already exists”